Comparison — 2026

 Which is cheaper — SignalDeck or TradeZella?

 SignalDeck is free during beta with every feature unlocked — including Walk-Forward Analysis and Monte Carlo.
 TradeZella is $30–$50/month.
-Active SignalDeck beta testers who provide feedback receive Founder Status with lifetime free access after beta ends.
+SignalDeck paid plans launch June 2026 at Pro $30/mo, Elite $50/mo — existing beta testers were grandfathered.

 Further Reading